zhvner/zhvner/README.md

 - 👋 Hi, I’m @zhvner
 - 👀 I’m interested in Data analysis and Deep Learning
-- 🌱 I’m currently using Python, Flask, R, React and Java for my projects
-- 💞️ I’m looking to collaborate on fast fashion, finance and sustainability projects
 - 📫 How to reach me szhanerz@gmail.com

 <!---